muratk5n/thirdwave/en/README.md

 flow.
 You'd have to wait >300 YEARS to reach the market valuation of this company with the cash it generates.

-In comparison MSFT, GOOG can actually generate cash.
-Lower P/FCF
+In comparison MSFT, GOOG have lower P/FCF, can generate cash.

 ---